Zasilkovna/WooCommerce/readme.txt

 Please contact us at e-commerce.support@packeta.com .

 == Changelog ==
+= 2.1.2 =
+Fixed: Plugin no longer crashes on the orders list when a refunded order is present.

 = 2.1.1 =
 Fixed: Removing all transients and options upon uninstall.
 Updated: Checkout data transient lifetime raised to the default value of WooCommerce.